Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Yannis.md

 * Finally a set of NoOps was added to the ending before returning to the main_loop.

-> Important to note that the program uses a nested subroutine jumps in the `main_loop_idle` subroutine which requires storing and recovering of the return address.
+> Important to note that the program uses a nested subroutine jumps in the `main_loop_idle` subroutine which requires storing and recovering the return address.
 (This was done by using register `t6`.)

 ---